St. Lawrence Market North: Market Lane Park

-Market Lane Park is located on the west side of the North Market Building and St. Lawrence Hall.
+Market Lane Park' is located on the west side of the North Market Building and St. Lawrence Hall.
 With the closure of (formerly West Market as well as Market Square as Market Street ran on southside - now known as The Esplanade) Market Street between King and Front Streets, under City of Toronto By-laws 291-67 and 40-70, the area was converted to pedestrian use only.
 Additional landscaping features like water fountain (south end at Front Street), rows of trees, flower beds and sculpture (at north end on King Street) have been added.
 Market Square condominium buildings were constructed along the westerly boundary in the early 1980s.

-The park will remain after the demolition and after the new structure is built.
+The park will remain after the demolition and after the new North Market is built and will be upgraded starting in 2025.